aman-19/Movie-Mania/README.md

  - **Url to use autocomplete -** **"http://127.0.0.1:8000/api/autocomplete?prefix=the"**

- Here, you can see a *parameter "prefix" is paased after '?'* whose value is set to *'the'*.
+ Here, you can see a *parameter "prefix" is passed after '?'* whose value is set to *'the'*.
 This url will provide movies matching prefix 'the', **sorted according to their ratings in descending order.**

 - **Pass 'limit' parameter -** The parameter *limit* here defines the **maximum number of movies in result matching the prefix given.** To pass multiple paramters **'&'** symbol is used.
 Example :- **"http://127.0.0.1:8000/api/autocomplete?prefix=the&limit=10"**

 This url will now provide **only 10 movies at max matching 'the' prefix with their titles.**

-- **Pass 'offset' parameter -** The parameter *offset* here defines that the **the number of movies which will be discarded  in result or skipping first 'offset' number of movies in result obtained after matching titles woth given prefix.** Example :- **"http://127.0.0.1:8000/api/autocomplete?prefix=the&limit=10"**
+- **Pass 'offset' parameter -** The parameter *offset* here defines that the **the number of movies which will be discarded  in result or skipping first 'offset' number of movies in result obtained after matching titles woth given prefix.** Example :- **"http://127.0.0.1:8000/api/autocomplete?prefix=the&limit=10&offset=3"**

 Now you will notice, first three movies which were shown in previous url are gone and 3 new movies are there at the end of the result.